Axobot-org/Axobot/docs/moderator.rst

 🔨 Moderation
 =============

-Like many Discord bots, ZBot allows you to moderate your server in different ways.
+Like many Discord bots, Axobot allows you to moderate your server in different ways.
 You will find the classic commands to delete messages, mute, kick out or ban a member, as well as being able to slow down or freeze a chat completely.

 Among the features in preparation you will find the members' records as well as the possibility of sending warnings, or a section on automatic moderation.